fs-c/v0/misc/jku/README.md

-If you're in the same course and looking to copy, remember the MIT license.
+If you're in the same course(s) and looking to copy, remember the MIT license.
 I'll have a valid defense if you get caught, you don't.